beehive-lab/TornadoVM/docs/source/programming.rst

 a) ``@Parallel`` for annotating parallel loops; and b) ``@Reduce`` for annotating parameters used in reductions.

 The following code snippet shows a full example to accelerate Matrix-Multiplication using TornadoVM and the loop-parallel API:
+The two outermost loops can be parallelizable because there are no data dependencies across different iterations.
+Therefore, we can annotate these two loops.
+Note that, since TornadoVM maps parallel loops to Parllel ND-Range for OpenCL, CUDA and SPIR-V, developers can benefit from 1D (annotating one parallel loop), 2D (annotating two consecutive parallel loops) and 3D (annotating 3 consecutive parallel loops) in their Java methods.

 .. include:: codesamples/Compute.java
    :code: java

+The code snipet shows a complete example, using the Loop Parallel annotations, the Task Graphs and the execution plan.
+This document explains each part.

 .. _kernel-context-api: